Royaner: Requickening

-The 50 rotiyaneson that exist today are the same, in name and in spirit, as the 50 first leaders that were entrusted with the vital responsibility of peacekeeping.
+The 50 Rotiyaneson that exist today are the same, in name and in spirit, as the 50 first leaders that were entrusted with the vital responsibility of peacekeeping.
 The idea is that the 50 people who created the confederacy are consistently requickened, as to never die and symbolically upkeep the Great Law of Peace forever.
 After the death of a Royaner, the son chosen by a Yakoyaner who holds a Royaner title goes through a condolence ceremony, and takes the role of the deceased, as well as their name and title.
 The cycle continues as to make sure that someone will always fill the role of a Royaner.
 Requickening, in its simplest expression, is the action of overcoming death through the condolence ceremony prescribed by the peacemaker, in which the name and the spirit of the dead will be given to someone else, for the void left by the deceased to be filled.
 This form of grieving and mourning is engraved in the identity of the Haudenosaunee and is therefore also represented at the leadership level of the Confederacy.

 Relationship to Clan Mothers

-Politically, the rotiyaneson effectively work as the federal level of government for the Haudenosaunee confederacy (as they represent nations) while Clan Mothers work at a local level of government, and they represent clans.
-It is important to note that the rotiyaneson are in no way hierarchically superior to the Clan Mothers because they lead on a larger scale.
-Indeed, the Haudenosaunee confederacy is known for its horizontal structures of government that prone a balance of gender roles, where no top-down or vertical structures are present and consensus is prioritized over coercion, effectively being the opposite of Western habits of governance.
-The Clan Mothers and the rotiyaneson are known for their circular and reciprocal form of governance, where most topics will be discussed between both forms of hereditary leadership as both point of views hold the same value.
-Some even argue that since Clan mothers have the power to dismiss - symbolically remove the antlers, after three strikes - a Royaner who is not honouring his role, they effectively have more power than the rotiyaneson do.
+Clan Mothers select the Rotiyaneson from among the men of their clan, and the Rotiyaneson serve at the pleasure of their Clan Mother.
+Clan Mothers have the power to dismiss - symbolically remove the antlers, after three strikes - a Royaner who is not honouring his role.
+Politically, the Rotiyaneson function as the federal level of government for the Haudenosaunee Confederacy (as they represent nations) while Clan Mothers work at a local level of government, representing clans and the people.
+The Rotiyaneson are in no way hierarchically superior to the Clan Mothers because they lead on a larger scale.
+Indeed, the Haudenosaunee Confederacy is known for a horizontal structure of government that promotes a balance of gender roles, where no top-down or vertical structures are present and consensus is prioritized over coercion, effectively the opposite of Western forms of governance.
+The Clan Mothers and the Rotiyaneson conduct a circular and reciprocal form of governance, where most topics will be discussed between both forms of hereditary leadership as both point of views hold the same value.
+Among other roles, the Clan Mothers instruct the Rotiyaneson on the opinions of the clan and people and ensure they act in their constituent's best interests.